“What is a good response rate for a direct mail campaign?” is a question that is always on top of marketers’ minds.

 So let’s explore how to:

-How Do You Calculate Your Direct Mail Response Rate?
+How to Calculate Your Direct Mail Response Rate?

 We often get asked, “what’s the best way to calculate the direct mail response rate”?
 Here’s a quick and easy method: